Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 Check Measurable Amounts

-The label will also have any ingredients that are deemed to be a measurable amount.
+The label will also have any ingredients deemed to be a measurable amount.

-Any herbs, fillers, or flavoring agents, if in high enough amounts, should be listed.
+If there are high amounts of any herbs, fillers, or flavoring agents, they should be listed.

 Any fillers, or “extras” may be listed without percentages.